Not sure which subjects/subject combination to choose?

 How do I prepare my Child for Secondary 2 Streaming?

-If your Child is already struggling with the basic foundations, it is time to look for a Home Tutor (See: Sample List of Tutor Profiles) to prepare for the Secondary 2 Streaming Exercise.
-(See: Guide on How to Request for Tutors)
+If your Child is already struggling with the basic foundations, it is time to look for a tutor prepare for the Secondary 2 Streaming Exercise.
+(Guide on How to Request for Tutors)